-- Bond: Prior to the Initial Inspection for Certificate of Occupancy, a landscape maintenance bond shall be posted to ensure timely and proper completion of improvements identified in the approved landscape plan. - 2.
-Requirements: The bond shall meet all applicable bonding requirements of Mecklenburg County, as well as the following criteria: - The bond shall be obtained from a surety bonding company authorized to do business in North Carolina and approved by the Planning Director or their designee; and - The bond shall be payable to the town or its designee and shall be in an amount equal to 125% of the estimated cost to complete the improvements identified in the approved landscape plan.
+- 1. Bond: Prior to the approval of Final Plat documents or the Initial Inspection for Certificate of Occupancy, a landscape maintenance bond shall be posted to ensure timely and proper completion of improvements identified in the approved landscape plan.
+The following projects and/or permits require bonds: All Conditional Planning Area, Master Plan, or Individual Building projects; site plan approvals; or, as determined by the Planning Director in consultation with the Arborist, building permits involving site work and/or features that must meet the requirements of this ordinance.
+Note: Per DPO 14.3.D, single-family houses are not considered Individual Building projects. - 2.
+Requirements: The bond shall meet all applicable bonding requirements of Mecklenburg County, as well as the following criteria: - The bond shall be obtained from an AA-rated surety bonding company authorized to do business in North Carolina and approved by the Planning Director or their designee; and - The bond shall be payable to the town or its designee and shall be in an amount equal to 125% of the estimated cost to complete the improvements identified in the approved landscape plan.